6 Reasons Why Responsive Design Makes sense as the Future of e-Learning and m-Learning Design

 DECEMBER 13, 2012

 Mobile changes everything from the way we learn new things by interacting with information on our mobile devices, to the way we design the next generation of learning experiences for the mobile learner.
-If you don’t yet have a smartphone (and you don’t think you are getting one for Christmas) go out and get one yourself, if you can afford it, get two or three.
-Samsung S3).
+We need to design for this truth.
+2012 has been an amazing year for mobile!

 Why the iPad and iPhone not supporting Adobe Flash is a Great thing for mLearning